Alive IV exhibited at Earth Festa Kanagawa 2025

 As of January 2025, over 284,889 people with foreign backgrounds live in Kanagawa Prefecture, including many whose families have lived here for generations.

-Photographer Kim Hak's “Alive IV” powerfully conveys the personal stories of people who survived Cambodia's harsh era and immigrated to Japan.
-The photographs convey the experiences of that time, the ‘pain’ that continues to this day, and their ‘hope’ and ‘strength’.
-This power is a great force that enriches a society where people with different backgrounds and experiences live together.
-On the 30th, an “Interactive Appreciation Tour” was held, where guides who were also subjects of the works engaged in dialogue with participants to deepen their understanding of the pieces together.
+Photographer Kim Hak's Alive IV shares the personal stories of people who survived Cambodia's harsh era and immigrated to Japan.
+The photographs convey what people endured during that time, the pain that continues to this day, and their hope and strength.
+These stories enrich a society where people with different backgrounds and experiences live together.
+On the 30th, guides who were also subjects of the works held an “Interactive Appreciation Tour,” engaging in dialogue with participants to deepen their understanding of the pieces together.

 Return to Journal